stoat-dev/stoat-action/docs/docs/tutorials/preview-videos.md

     ```

    If you create a pull request, you should now have a link to the generated video in the Stoat comment after the build completes.

+## Example Repo

+See a real build that generates a video of a browser test with [Cypress](https://www.cypress.io/) and links to the video in a Stoat comment in [this pull request](https://github.com/stoat-dev/example-javascript/pull/1).